gewarren/cleanrepo/README.md

 ## Usage

-  -d, --directory        Required.
-Directory to start search for markdown
+  -d, --directory        Top-level directory in which to perform clean up (for
-                         files, or the media directory to search in for orphaned .png/.gif/.jpg files, or the directory to search in for orphaned INCLUDE files.
+                         example, find orphaned markdown files).

   --orphaned-topics      Use this option to find orphaned topics.